simpleloop/simple-docker-backup/README.md

 Create a job on your host system to run regularly.
 This can be the scheduler app of your choice.
 For example cron, [whenever gem](https://github.com/javan/whenever), anacron or similar.

-This job should execute the command to run the backup container on regular intervals.
+This job should execute the command to run the backup container on regular intervals, and remove it as soon as the backup succeeded.
 Example:
 A cronjob running everyday at 1:15 am:

 ```